-The mission of the platforms
+The mission of the Future Platforms

 The Future Platforms integrate different scientific fields and their activities are characterized by an interdisciplinary and multidisciplinary approach, which is carried out across all faculties and in collaboration with relevant social actors.
 Complex scientific questions can therefore be tackled in a multifaceted way.